hackgvl/hackgreenville-com/CONTRIBUTING.md

 ```

 The database migrations will generate a default user *admin@admin.com* with a password of _admin_ and fill the states table.
+BE SURE TO CHANGE OR REMOVE THIS DEFAULT ADMIN ACCOUNT AND PASSWORD outside of localhost development

 #### Starting the Vite Dev Tool